davidji99/terraform-provider-split/docs/resources/user.md

 This resource provides the ability to manage a user in Split.

+-> **DEPRECATION NOTICE**
+When using `harness_token` for authentication (x-api-key header), this resource is deprecated and cannot be used.
+Please use the Harness Terraform provider instead when using Harness authentication.

 Due to API behavior, this resource does not provide the ability to set a user's `name` attribute as you cannot update a user that hasn't accepted its invitation.
 The resource cannot accurately